Modesto police searching for boy forcibly abducted by father, five others

-Modesto police are searching for a young child who was abducted by his father and five others Monday morning.
+Modesto police are searching for a young child who was abducted by his father and five others in a violent incident Monday morning.

 The abduction occurred at about 7:30 a.m. on Poinsettia Drive, northeast of Standiford Avenue and Tully Road, said Lt.
 Steve Stanfield.

-According to police, John Cosso, 41, went to the home and forced his way inside.
+According to police, John Cosso, 41, went to the home of Kimberly Valente and forced his way inside.

 Authorities say there are several other people with Cosso.
-They arrived at the home in two cars.
-A woman was driving a black car with two women in the back.
-And Cosso was in a gold car with two other men.
+They arrived at the home in two cars; a black car driven by a woman and a gold Honda that belongs to Cosso’s 17-year-old Dominic, according to Valente’s family.

+In addition to Cosso and his son, there was another man and three woman total, said Amanda Martinez, Valente’s sister.

+According to Martinez, one of the men - someone Valente does not know - knocked on the door, said he was from Pacific Gas & Electric, and something was wrong with the gas line.
+Then all the men and two of the woman forced their way into the house.

+At some point, one of the men sprayed pepper spray at Valente’s sister and 17-year-old son.
+Valente has two other sons, 19 and 9, who also were in the home at the time, Martinez said.
+Cosso is only the father of Jayce.

-As Cosso forced his way into the house, the boy’s mother, Kimberly Valente, tried to leave through the garage with the child, 6-year-old Jayce Cosso.
+As Cosso forced his way into the house, Valente tried to leave through the garage with Jayce.
 One of the cars blocked her path.
 Two men held the mother’s arms while a third took the child, Modesto Police Department spokeswoman Sharon Bear said.

-Among those accompanying Cosso were his 17-year-old son, John, said Amanda Martinez, Valente’s sister.
-At some point, John sprayed pepper spray at Valente and her 17-year-old son.
-Valente has two other sons, 19 and 9, who also were in the home at the time, Martinez said.
-Cosso is only the father of Jayce.

-According to Martinez, one of the men - someone Valente does not know - knocked on the door, said he was from Pacific Gas & Electric, and something was wrong with the gas line.
-Then several people forced their way into the house.

 Jayce is two and a half feet tall, 35 pounds with brown hair and brown eyes.
 He was last seen wearing a black Transformers T-shirt and faded green camouflage boxers.